How To

 When your app is a service that doesn't need to serve any UI, but provides an API to some sort of client, you can serve the pagination metadata as HTTP headers added to your response.

 In that case you don't need the Pagy::Frontend nor any frontend extra.
-You should only require the headers extra and use its helpers to add the headers to your responses.
+You may not even need the standard pagination, but use the Pagy::Keyset pagination.
+Anyway you may want to use the headers extra and use its helpers to add the headers to your responses, and other useful backend extras like the limit extra and the jsonapi extra.

 # Paginate with JSON:API